Mindtribe/Leash-Debugger/doc/QuickStart.md

 ## 4: Connecting Leash Debugger to a target

 To start debugging using Leash Debugger, it should first be wired to a target board which is to be debugged.
-Please see the [**Wiring**](Wiring.md) document to find the pin assignments and a diagram for wiring it up to another Launchpad board.
+Please see the [**Wiring**](Wiring.md) document to find the pin assignments and a diagram for wiring it up to a target.

 * Wire up Leash Debugger to the target.
-* Reboot the target with SOP2 connected (this ensures the target hardware is in a debuggable state)
+* Reboot the target with SOP2 connected (this ensures the target hardware is in a debuggable state).
 * (Re-)boot Leash Debugger.

 The orange LED on Leash Debugger should light up solid (indicating that a target was found on the 4-wire JTAG connection).